chaoukisahli/chaoukisahli.github.io/index.md

 ### About Me
 Graduated with a Master's degree in Energy Physics and Renewable Energies in June 2023,<br/>
-I honed my analytical skills and focused on numerical modeling, particularly in heat transfer and fluid dynamics.<br/>
+I honed my analytical skills and focused on numerical modeling, particularly in heat transfer and fluid dynamics.
 ---
 [Master's Thesis](/pdf/Master_Thesis.pdf)
 <img src="images/Temperature05visuGood.png?raw=true"/>